 Since the Church is one body, when one member has something to praise God for, the whole body should join in.
 Paul spells this out in his first letter when he writes, “if one member is honored, all the members rejoice with it” (1 Corinthians 12:26).
 This is what true Christian worship prayer looks like.

 If you’re having a hard time coming up with something to praise God for, talk to other believers.
 Ask how God is at work in their lives.
 And then, give him praise.

 Final Thoughts on Prayer as Worship Prayer and Prayer of Praise

-It’s important as we seek to understand prayer more fully.
+It’s essential as we seek to understand prayer more fully.
 Prayer is founded on the fact that God is far greater than we are.
-The more that we praise him for that fact, the more we’ll believe Him.
+The more we praise him for that fact, the more we’ll believe Him.
 And the more we believe Him, the easier it’ll be to ask Him and rely on Him for the things we need the most.

-Before you read any further, spend a day or two practicing what we’ve learned here.
+Before you read further, spend a day or two practicing what we’ve learned here.
 Think about who God is and honor him for that.
 Then, reflect on how He works in your life and give him praise for those things.
 Finally, ask a few believers what God has done for them and worship him for his faithfulness in their lives.

 Before you do anything else, learn to fill your prayers with worship and praise.